aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/_index.md

 ## Adding Image Alpha Blending

 Creating stunning visual effects is a breeze with Aspose.Imaging for Java.
 Learn how to add image alpha blending to your Java projects.
-The step-by-step guidance provided will help you achieve impressive results, elevating the quality of your images.
+The step‑by‑step guidance provided will help you achieve impressive results, elevating the quality of your images.

 ## Diagonal Image Watermarking

 Watermarking is a useful technique for protecting your images and adding a professional touch.
 Aspose.Imaging for Java lets you add diagonal watermarks to your images effortlessly.
-Follow our step-by-step guide and make your images stand out with ease.
+Follow our step‑by‑step guide and make your images stand out with ease.

 ## Image Resolution Alignment